ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 The `-p` flag in the command will prompt you for the password.

-* Exit the MySql console by typing `exit`.
+* Exit the MySQL console by typing `exit`.

 ![sql validate password7](./images/9.%20sql%20validate%20password7.png)

-### Step 6: Installing Php
+### Step 6: Installing PHP

-In addition to the `php` package, you'll need `php-mysql`, a php module that allows php to communicate with MySql-based databases and you'll also need `libapache2-mod-php` to enable apache to handle php files.
-Core php packages will automatically be installed as dependencies.
+In addition to the `PHP` package, you'll need `php-mysql`, a php module that allows PHP to communicate with MySQL-based databases and you'll also need `libapache2-mod-php` to enable apache to handle PHP files.
+Core PHP packages will automatically be installed as dependencies.

 * To install these 3 packages at once, run the following command: